English Summmary

 Many years ago village women in Orikkai started their own Banking System.
 They save a small amount of money each month.
 Subsequently, a woman can apply for a micro-loan from the Bank to purchase a for instance a cow, a sewing machine, or start a small enterprise.
 These banks are run entirely by the women themselves, together they decide on general terms, the size of loans, interests etc. A World of Friends has helped by providing additional funds.

-We are also running a Sewing School for the women.
+We are also running a Tailoring School for the women.
 After acquiring sewing skills, many of them have been recruited by the textile companies in the surrounding cities, and have thus improved their economic standard considerably.

 Our local coordinator in India is A V Raghu.
 He is very dedicated to his task and well liked both among the children and their parents in Orikkai and Illupapattu.
 Mrs Walarmathy, who lives in Orikkai, is his assistant, and works closely with the women’s projects.